istio/istio.io/content/en/docs/ops/diagnostic-tools/controlz/index.md

 {{< image width="90%" link="./ctrlz.png" caption="ControlZ User Interface" >}}

-To access the ControlZ page of deployed component (i.e. istiod), you can port-forward their ControlZ endpoints locally and connect through your local browser:
+To access the ControlZ page of istiod, you can port-forward its ControlZ endpoint locally and connect through your local browser:

 {{< text bash >}}